itayG98/itayG98/README.md

 ## Who am I?
 My name is Itay and i'm a Student at Sela college of Software development in a special program for realesed IDF combat fighters .
 Currently learning development methodologies and software architecture in C# ,  and .NET framework.
-My plan for the future is to specialize in software development and business world and also looking forward to do B.A. in Computer science and cognitive science.
+My plan for the future is to specialize in software development and business I am looking forward to do B.A. in Computer science and cognitive science.
 ## Familiar with :

 <div>